Relativistic magnetohydrodynamics in the early Universe: Relativistic fluid dynamics in an expanding Universe

 In this section, the equations of motion describing the energy density $\rho$ and the velocity field $\uu$ in an expanding background are computed for perfect fluids, i.e., fluids that are in local thermal equilibrium (LTE).
 Deviations with respect to LTE will be considered in \Sec{viscosity} to include viscous effects and heat fluxes, corresponding to the first-order description of imperfect fluids.
-In first-order hydrodynamics, the viscous terms follow a Navier-Stokes description and heat fluxes correspond to those described by Fourier's law of heat conduction.
+In first-order fluid dynamics, the viscous terms follow a Navier-Stokes description and heat fluxes correspond to those described by Fourier's law of thermal conduction.
 As both corrections lead to acausal fluids, they are not a satisfactory theory for relativistic imperfect fluids.
-We briefly discuss this issue in \Sec{viscosity} and defer the reader to the review \cite{Romatschke:2009im} and the textbook \cite{Rezzolla:2013dea} for more extensive descriptions.
+We briefly discuss this issue in \Sec{viscosity} and refer the reader to the review \cite{Romatschke:2009im} and the textbook \cite{Rezzolla:2013dea} for more extensive descriptions.
 The conservation laws for charged fluids in presence of electromagnetic fields are described in \Sec{MHD_eom}, leading to the equations of motion that, combined with Maxwell equations (see \Sec{Maxwell_sec}), describe magnetohydrodynamics (MHD).

-Simulations of the early Universe describing the dynamics of a radiation-dominated fluid have been performed in the subrelativistic regime, e.g., in \cite{Brandenburg:1996fc,Brandenburg:2017neh,RoperPol:2019wvy} (see references in the introduction for a more comprehensive literature).
-In their work, the equations of motion for a perfect fluid are found from the conservation of the stress-energy tensor, $D_\mu T^\munu = 0$ (see \Secs{eos}{Tmunu_perf} for details on the fluid description) after setting $\gamma^2 \to 1$,
+Simulations of the early Universe describing the dynamics of a radiation-dominated fluid have been performed in the subrelativistic regime, following the pioneer work of \cite{Brandenburg:1996fc}, in the context of decaying MHD turbulence (e.g., \cite{Brandenburg:2017neh}), production of GWs (e.g., \cite{RoperPol:2019wvy}), or chiral decaying MHD (e.g., \cite{Schober:2017cdw}).
+For a more comprehensive literature, see references in the introduction.
+In their work, the equations of motion for a perfect fluid are found from the conservation of the stress-energy tensor, $T^\munu\covderT{\mu} = 0$ after setting $\gamma^2 \to 1$,